LS-MicroFrontEnd/Docs.LS.Github/README.md

 ```
 git pull origin "name branch"
 ```
-6)If you had a folther with files and pull a new repository with files returns error, for this you have to do this
+6) If you had a folther with files and pull a new repository with files returns error, for this you have to do this
 ```
 git pull origin "name brach" --allow-unrelated-histories
 ```